 Hacks can try to guess your username and password by trying different combinations of dictionary words such as your name, email address, etc.

-The right way to avoid this is to use words that aren’t in a dictionary or use wrong spelling words such as “carz” instead of “cars.”
+The right way to avoid this is to use words that aren’t in a dictionary or incorrectly spelling words such as “carz” instead of “cars.”

 3. Phishing Attack